 (Child Safety Commissioner, 2009).

-This part considers intervention strategies, including the family’s safety and support network, as an important aspect of risk assessment and case planning.
+This section considers intervention strategies, including the family’s safety and support network, as an important aspect of risk assessment and case planning.
 We know children thrive when they are valued and supported by their family and community.
 We also know that children who are marginalised and disconnected from their community are at greater risk of sexual abuse.
 The impact of trauma and abuse is very individual and the following information helps practitioners consider a range of intervention options.

 Further reading